crkn-rcdr/crkn-access-platform-architecture/README.md

 - We are entirely removing our use of CouchDB for access
 - We are sequentially rolling out the following environments.
 We will first work on Canadiana.
 - We can think about having an additional -test environment **per host environment**
+- There is no change in the schemas between environments for the data stores.
 ---

 ### Canadiana